-Will the Swiss say yes to boosting renewables and banning nuclear power?
+Swiss give green light for renewables and nuclear phase out

 Turbulent campaign

-But opponents have warned of a potential energy shortage and excessive bureaucracy as well as high costs for consumers.
+Supporters said the law will make Switzerland less dependent on energy imports while maintaining its high supply standard.
+They argued it will also help reduce Switzerland’s energy-related environmental impact.

-During the campaign in the run-up to May 21, both sides accused each other of presenting misleading figures about the price an average household will have to pay if the strategy is implemented, ranging from an increase of CHF40 ($40.7) to CHF3,200 annually.
+But opponents have warned of a potential energy shortage, and high costs for consumers as well as excessive bureaucracy.

-The latest opinion polls found that the law is likely to win a majority but revealed waning support for the reforms.
-The pollsters said many citizens were increasingly puzzled and irritated by the flurry of different energy issues – often difficult to verify - that were put forward by opponents.
+During the campaign in the run-up to Sunday's vote, both sides accused each other of presenting misleading figures about the price an average household will have to pay if the strategy is implemented, ranging from an increase of CHF40 ($40.7) to CHF3,200 annually.

 Nuclear and people’s power

-It is the eighth time in recent history that Swiss voters have the final say on nuclear power in a nationwide ballot.
+It was the eighth time in recent history that Swiss voters had the final say on nuclear power in a nationwide ballot.

 Last November, just over 54% of voters rejected a proposal to limit the lifespan of nuclear power plants to 45 years.
 This would have meant the end of nuclear energy production by 2029.

-The issue is likely to remain on the political agenda regardless of the outcome of Sunday’s vote.
+The issue is likely to remain on the political agenda regardless of Sunday's result.

 Parliament is due to consider the introduction of special climate and electricity taxes as part of a second phase of the energy reform.